 Abts plays an optical game of push and pull, maintaining a tension between surface materiality and pictorial illusion.
 Shadows and lighting effects occasionally suggest shallow illusory spaces, while an idiosyncratic colour palette helps to assert mood while also functioning as an integral structural component.
 Relationships between colour, form and ground appear as both established and in continual flux.

 The process of gradual adjustment that Abts adopts in her paintings, of fine-tuning the balance of parts to whole, extends to her approach to installing an exhibition.
-Responding to the architecture of the gallery, Abts activates the negative spaces between works, while her recent experiments with shaped and two-part canvases incorporate the gallery wall directly into the composition.
+Responding to the architecture of the gallery, Abts activated the negative spaces between works, while her recent experiments with shaped and two-part canvases incorporated the gallery wall directly into the composition.

-The Serpentine exhibition also includes new works that have not been shown before.
-It has been co-organised with the Art Institute of Chicago, where the exhibition will travel in October 2018, and is accompanied by a fully illustrated catalogue.
+The Serpentine exhibition also included new works that had not been shown before.
+It was co-organised with the Art Institute of Chicago, where the exhibition will travel in October 2018, and is accompanied by a fully illustrated catalogue.